mansi10/ChatApp/README.md

-Firestore Group and 1:1 Chat
+Firestore Group and 1:1 Chat System

 Build a realtime group and 1:1 chat app with Firestore.